History of the Boat Club

-The Women’s side of the club has a shorter history, first competing in Summer 8s and Torpids in 1980.
-They have been nonetheless very successful with highs of 7th in Summer 8s and 6th in Torpids.
+The Women’s side of the club has a shorter but impressive history, having first competed in Summer VIIIs and Torpids in 1980.
+Despite their more recent entry, the women’s crews have achieved strong results, with their highest finishes being 7th in Summer VIIIs and 6th in Torpids.

 For more information on Worcester historic bump charts and crew statistics click here.